 The Ventura County Federation of College Teachers, AFT Local 1828 is the exclusive bargaining agent for all faculty in the Ventura County Community College District.
 AFT Local 1828 and its representatives have responsibility for issues related to wages, hours, working conditions and other terms and conditions of employment.
-These items are contained in the written contract between AFT Local 1828 and the district, and are specifically reserved to the collective bargaining representatives in the district's shared governance policy and procedures as it pertains to contract sections outlined in the Collective Bargaining Agreement.
-Furthermore, representatives who serve on college and district committees analyze issues, initiatives, agenda items, etc. for their impact on faculty working conditions and employment.
+These items are contained in the written contract between AFT Local 1828 and the Delistrict, and are specifically reserved to the collective bargaining representatives in the Delistrict's shared governance policy and procedures as it pertains to contract sections outlined in the Collective Bargaining Agreement.
+Furthermore, AFT Local 1828 appointed representatives who serve on college and dDiistrict committees analyze issues, initiatives, agenda items, etc. for their impact on faculty working conditions and employment.

-Service Employees International United, SEIU, Local 99
+Service Employees International United, SEIUUnion, Local 99

+We are the Service Employees International Union (SEIU), an organization of 2million members united by the belief in the dignity and worth of workers and the services they provide and dedicated to improving the lives of workers and their families and creating a more just and humane society.
 SEIU Local 99 is the exclusive representative on all matters related to wages, hours of employment, terms and conditions of employment for non-supervisory classified staff at VCCCD, and works to broaden economic and social justice in our District and our communities.
 SEIU is also committed to effective collaboration amongst and between the multiple constituencies and stakeholders in the District.
-To this end, SEIU recommends classified representatives for appointments to specific groups as identified in this handbook.
+To this end, SEIU recommends classified representatives for appointments to District committees and groups, as outlined in membership.specific groups as identified in this handbook.